wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 		- `/root`.
 The home directory for the *root* user (obviously protected)
 		- `/run` is for temporary files that processes create dynamically in a private environment when needed
 		- `/sys` is for managing hardware (an advanced directory)
-		- `/tmp` is for temporary files which is
+		- `/tmp` is for temporary files.
+Is writeable by an -
-		-
 		- Linux Foundation is the organization who is behind and who is responsible of **all** Linux distributions.
 		-